emweb/jwt/README.md

 Java component-driven approach to building web applications, and renders either using Ajax or plain HTML.

-Unlike JSF, there is no concept of a page and no split between "views" and "components".
-Instead, everything is a widget.
+Unlike JSF, there is no concept of a page and no split between page "views" and reusable "components", making reuse unpractical.
+Instead, everything is a widget that can be resued in other widgets.

 For more information, see [the homepage](http://www.webtoolkit.eu/jwt "JWt homepage").